Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 <img src="assets/09-mcd-sears-shares-indexed.png" alt="Implied Shares Outstanding, indexed to 2009=100, McDonald's vs Sears">

 - **McDonald's:** share count fell 33% over 14 years — and the pace lines up with the equity collapse.
 Shares fell fastest (-14.4%, then -11.2%) in 2013–2019, exactly when equity crashed from +16,010 (2013) to -8,210 (2019) — both figures visible in the table above.
 Once equity leveled off after 2019, share reduction slowed to -3.0%.
 The timing match is the evidence — not a coincidence of two unrelated numbers moving down at the same time.
-- **Sears:** share count fell 15% by 2012, then stayed flat — within half a million shares — for the rest of the dataset, while equity kept falling from +9,699 (2009) to -3,723 (2018) — both figures visible in the table above.
+- **Sears:** share count fell 15% by 2012, then stayed flat — within half a million shares — for the rest of the dataset, while equity collapsed from +9,699 (2009) to -3,723 (2018) — both figures visible in the table above.
 If Sears' equity had collapsed the way McDonald's did, share count would have kept falling too.
 It didn't.
 That confirms the decline came from losses, not from any deliberate return of capital.

 **Three metrics failing at once (Sears):**